Perspective | Cal Ripken’s record streak is 25 years old. Its meaning, and magic, have endured.

 Twice this year, Cal has told me a story, in detail, that I’d never heard.
 It must matter to him.
 But it came two full years after 2,131.
 So, why does he care?

-In ’97, with the O’s in a pennant race with the Yankees, Ripken played with a herniation in a back disc for 52 straight games.
+In 1997, with the O’s in a pennant race with the Yankees, Ripken played with a herniation in a back disk for 52 straight games.
 Doctors told him he’d be out six weeks.
 In time, therapy and medicine would knock out the pain.
 But until then, no one could play in his condition.

 “Can I do permanent damage if I try?” asked Ripken.